 2) Uncover question-based content

-Search suggestions or autocomplete suggestions are the popular queries that pop up under the search bar when you start typing in a search engine.
+Search suggestions or autocomplete suggestions are the widespread queries pop up under the search bar when you start typing in a search engine.

-Using “Content Marketing”, you can find the number of questions asked by your target audience on Google, which will help you to generate new ideas for your content.
+Using “Content Marketing,” you can find the number of questions asked by your target audience on Google, which will help you generate new ideas for your content.

 The graph will show you the type of questions such as what, do, does, how, and others with their frequency on SERP.

-If you further scroll down the page, you can see a number of questions for each category.
+If you further scroll down the page, you can see several questions for each category.
 You can even export all the questions in the spreadsheet format.

 3) Use SERP Analysis to check Keyword Difficulty

 You can analyze how difficult it is to rank a particular keyword.
-You can also check the number of external backlinks and referring domains for a particular page.
+You can also check the number of external backlinks and referring domains for a specific page.

 - Navigate to Keyword Research > SERP Analysis > Top by Keyword.